abhineet97/diary/README.md

 diary
 =====
->Keep a diary.
+>A bash Script that help you keep a diary.

 Simple bash script that helps you keep a virtual text-only diary.

-Don't worry about anybody else reading your diary because diary.sh encrypts all entries.
+Don't worry about anybody else reading your Diary because `diary` encrypts all entries.

 Usage
 -----
-First of all you might wanna set some configs in the `.diaryrc` file like for example the editor to use to write entries in (default is vim)
+First of all you might wanna change some configs in the `.diaryrc` file like for example the editor to use to write entries in (default is vim)

-After that simply invoke diary to create a new entry and then go ahead and type your first diary entry.
+After that simply invoke `diary` to create a new entry and then go ahead and type your first diary entry.

 ```sh
 ./diary